PhantomBadger/JumpKing-TwitchRavens/docs/PunishmentModSettings.md

 - **Enabled:** Ticking this means the Punishment mod is now enabled and will be used by Jump King.
 Untick if you do not want to use this portion of the mod.
 - **Toggle Punishment Key:** Press this key during play to toggle the punishment mod functionality (toggling punishments and rewards).
-  - **Note:** This will also clear your 'max progress' tracked by the mod used by the **'Reward on New Progress Only'** setting, meaning you can get rewarded for progress you have already made again if you toggle the mod off and back on.
 - **Test Feedback Key:** Press this key during play to trigger a test feedback event to your feedback device.
 This is useful to test that your device is properly configured/working.
 - **On Screen Display Behavior:** Controls how the mod displays messages on screen about punishments and rewards, see sections below for more information.
 - **Round Durations:** Ticking this causes feedback event durations to be rounded when calculated.